GitVitor/pokedex-spa/README.md

 # PokedexSpa

 The PokedexSpa is an Single Page Application written in Javascript using Angular.
-It presents a list of Pokemons which you can filter by name and type, and then check details about your Pokemon by clicking on them.
+It is a fully responsive application that presents a list of Pokemons which you can filter by name, and then check details about your Pokemon by clicking on them.